Release of Medical Records

 Have you received a letter from your doctor notifying you that Shoreline is the Custodian of your medical records?
 If so, please follow the next steps and we'll gladly help you.

 - A patient may request in writing or by email a complete copy of his or her medical record.
 A patient's medical record may be released to the patient only upon written request.
 Exceptions are as follows:

 - A parent or legal guardian will be required to sign the medical records release form if the patient is a minor.

 - A legal guardian, attorney ad litem, or an agent given medical power of attorney must sign if the patient has been judged (by a court or physician) incompetent to manage his or her personal affairs.

 - Access to the medical records of a deceased patient is restricted by law to someone who is designated as a legally authorized personal representative of the deceased.
 Relatives do not always have access to a deceased patient's medical record.

-- Shoreline Records Management personnel will contact the requestor with page count and cost of releasing the record.
-Once payment is processed, the medical record is released either by mailing a physical copy, or sending a secure password protected electronic transfer.
+- Shoreline Records Management personnel will contact the requestor with the page count and cost of releasing the record.
+Once payment is processed, the medical record is released either by mailing a physical copy or sending a secure password-protected electronic transfer.